azurecitadel/azurecitadel/content/es/day2/example.md

 There are a number of requirements in the Azure Barista's scenario that force you to deviate a little from the default management group structure, as defined by Enterprise Scale.
 You will also need to create some additional custom policies to meet the customer's specific needs.
 This is a very common thing to do after you have run through a design workshop.

-On this page we will run through an example structure and explain the reason's why these have been added.
+On this page we will run through an example structure and explain the reasons why these decisions have been made.

 ## EA enrolment and AAD tenants